SoerenMoeller/automaton-maker/README.md

 The functionality for labels could be added, to support LTS's.

 ## Current state
-- No arrowheads yet
-- No labels on nodes/paths yet
+- No labels on nodes yet
 - only straight paths possible yet
-- Moving of the start-arrows is not possible yet
+- arrows my have some offset

 ## Hot features to come
-1. Convert the automaton into LaTeX-Code
+- Convert the automaton into LaTeX-Code
+- Convert the automaton into img-File